 Request by an Interested United States Government Agency

-If a government agency has interest in a project you are working on, and your continued participation is important to the project, they may support your waiver request.
+If a government agency has an interest in a project you are working on, and your continued participation is important to the project, they may support your waiver request.

 Fear of Persecution by Returning to Your Home Country